dotnet/corefx/src/System.Diagnostics.DiagnosticSource/src/DiagnosticSourceUsersGuide.md

    a payload *even if there is only one data element*.
 This makes adding more data later easy and compatible.

-  * CONSIDER - if you have and event that is so frequent that the performance of the logging is a important consideration,  **and** you have only one data item **and** it is ulikely that you will ever have more data to pass to the event, **and** and the data item is a normal class (not a value type) **then** you save some cost by simply by passing the data object directly without using an anonymous type wrapper.
+  * CONSIDER - if you have an event that is so frequent that the performance of the logging is a important consideration,  **and** you have only one data item **and** it is unlikely that you will ever have more data to pass to the event, **and** and the data item is a normal class (not a value type) **then** you save some cost by simply by passing the data object directly without using an anonymous type wrapper.

   * DO - use standard names for particular payload items.
-(TODO add the existing ones).
+(TODO: Put the list here as we define standard payload names).

 ### Other Conventions

  * DO - always enclose the Write() call in a call to 'IsEnabled' for the same event name.
-Otherwise alot of setup logic will be called even if there is nothing listening for the event.
+Otherwise a lot of setup logic will be called even if there is nothing listening for the event.

- * DO NOT - make the DiagnositicListener public.
-There is no need to as subscribers will use the AllListerner property to hook up.
+ * DO NOT - make the DiagnosticListener public.
+There is no need to as subscribers will use the AllListener property to hook up.

 ----------------------------------------
 ## Consuming Data with DiagnosticListener.